LLMs Process Lists With General Filter Heads: Qualitative Attention Patterns of Filter Heads

 We demonstrate a practical utility of filter heads in detecting the presence of certain concepts in the text: identifying false information and detecting sentiment.

-We curate a paragraph/free-form text that mix factual and false statements about a topic.
+We curate paragraphs/free-form texts that mix factual and false statements about a topic.
 We break the text into sentences and then append a question asking the LM to identify the false information.
-We visualize the aggregated attention pattern of the filter heads, which focus on the last token of the false statements.
-To aid visualization we draw a red line underlining the sentences whose last token gets attention score exceeding a preset threshold.
+When we visualize the aggregated attention pattern of the filter heads, identified with the \emph{SelectOne} task, we observe that the heads focus their attention on the last token of the sentences containing false information.
+We annotate the last tokens of the sentences with a black border to aid visualization.

-We apply the same approach to sentiment analysis using movie reviews containing both positive and negative sentences.
+We can apply the same approach for sentiment analysis in movie/item reviews containing both positive and negative sentences.

 \begin{tcbraster}[ raster columns=1, raster width=\linewidth, raster column skip=4pt, raster left skip=0pt, raster right skip=0pt, raster equal height=rows, ]

 \end{tcbraster}